-The most critical need for patients has long been safe, effective DMTs that slow cognitive and functional decline.
-Initial uptake of ADUHELM has been slow for a multitude of reasons, limiting the patient benefit.
-Donanemab could offer improved risk/benefit profiles over ADUHELM, and additional therapies could eventually provide greater patient choice and the potential for synergistic combinations to maximize outcomes.
+The most critical need for patients with Alzheimer’s disease has long been safe, effective DMTs that slow cognitive and functional decline.
+Uptake of ADUHELM is minimal for a multitude of reasons, limiting the patient benefit.
+Lecanemab and donanemab appear to offer improved risk/benefit profiles over ADUHELM, while additional therapies could eventually provide greater patient choice and the potential for synergistic combinations to maximize outcomes.

 What hurdles might it need to overcome to reach blockbuster status?